Townside and Hunger Hill Improvements Scheme

 To create a new local identity, the final phase will include landscaping and public realm improvements at Hunger Hill and on West Quay Road.
 These aim to enhance the quality of life for residents and visitors.

-Planting is currently underway at Hunger Hill and will include the addition of over thirty new trees.
+Planting has already taken place at Hunger Hill, including the addition of over thirty new trees.

-Plans for two new sculptures celebrating the town’s heritage at Barbers Piles and Hunger Hill have now also been approved and work will commence on these structures in 2020.
+Plans for two new sculptures celebrating the town’s heritage at Barbers Piles and Hunger Hill have now also been approved and work are expected to commence on these structures in 2020.
 You can find out more here.

 Current works and information for road users